KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
 6. Recommendation: Found `require('https')` in file `getStationCodes.js`: Replace 'https' by 'node:https'.
+7. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-DefaultWeatherAnimated by MatthiPi](https://github.com/MatthiPi/MMM-DefaultWeatherAnimated)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `weather.js`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-DeLijn by wouter-heerwegh](https://github.com/wouter-heerwegh/MMM-DeLijn)